-What is more troubling about this cryptocurrency IPO is that the capital requirement is not one of the requirements for listing but regulators felt there was a need to get clarity on this matter.
-This is actually the sixth time that Bitcoin Group has been forced to delay their IPO and is also fell considerably short of their goal of AU$20 million.
+What is more troubling about this cryptocurrency IPO is that the capital requirement is not one of the criteria for listing, but regulators felt there was a need to get clarity on this matter.
+This is the sixth time that Bitcoin Group has been forced to delay their IPO and is also fell considerably short of their goal of AU$20 million.
 Bitcoin has seen its share of private investment some of which is well known but has not become has not made much of an impact in the IPO market.

 Somewhere there is a disconnect between the private and public markets.
 Private investment in Bitcoin-related business was near $500 million in 2015.
-VC interest in the sector is growing and there is no shortage of startups.
-One of the biggest hurdles that Bitcoin and its business face is regulation and the uncertainty of how different governments and their respective regulators choose to classify Bitcoin and Cryptocurrency.
-Anonymity which is one of the reasons Bitcoin had grown as an alternative currency is also a major issue with governments that are concerned about Anti-Money Laundering and terrorist financing.
+VC interest in the sector is growing, and there is no shortage of startups.
+One of the most significant hurdles that Bitcoin and its business face is regulation and the uncertainty of how different governments and their respective regulators choose to classify Bitcoin and Cryptocurrency.
+Anonymity which is one of the reasons Bitcoin had grown as an alternative currency is also a significant issue with governments that are concerned about Anti-Money Laundering and terrorist financing.
 At some point, each of these governments will need to decide or determine what Bitcoin is and how to regulate it.

 Bitcoin itself is a unique product and will take some time for the conventional world to catch up.